Bishop Guli speaking with a mum in a church Bishop Guli

 Between 2017 and 2021, Bishop Guli served as the first Bishop of Loughborough in the Diocese of Leicester.
 As well as assisting the Bishop of Leicester across the Diocese, her specific responsibilities included overseeing and supporting the vocations of those called to lay and ordained ministries.
 Before she became Bishop of Loughborough, Bishop Guli led Curate training in the Diocese of Peterborough.

 Bishop Guli is currently Chair of the Board of the Church Army.
-She has written extensively, including two recent books, Cries for a Lost Homeland: Reflections on Jesus’ sayings from the cross and Stations of the Resurrection: Encounters with the risen Christ.
+She has written extensively, including three recent books, Cries for a Lost Homeland: Reflections on Jesus’ sayings from the cross, Stations of the Resurrection: Encounters with the risen Christ and Listening to the Music of the Soul.

 Books by Bishop Guli